Umhlanga (ceremony)

-Umhlanga [um̩ɬaːŋɡa], or Reed Dance ceremony, is an annual Swazi event.
+Umhlanga [um̩ɬaːŋɡa], or Reed Dance ceremony, is an annual Swazi event that takes place at the end of August or at the beginning of September.
 In Eswatini, tens of thousands of unmarried and childless Swazi girls and women travel from the various chiefdoms to the Ludzidzini Royal Village to participate in the eight-day event.

-The young, unmarried girls were placed in female age-regiments; girls who had fallen pregnant outside wedlock had their families fined a cow.
+Today’s Reed Dance is a revival of the older “umcwasho” custom.
+Under that practice, unmarried girls were grouped into age-regiments.
+If a woman had become pregnant outside marriage, her family paid a cow to the local chief.

 History

 Umhlanga was created in the 1940s Eswatini under the rule of Sobhuza II, and is an adaptation of the much older Umchwasho ceremony.
 The reed dance continues to be practised today in Eswatini.
 In South Africa, the reed dance was introduced in 1991 by Goodwill Zwelithini, the former King of the Zulus.
 The dance in South Africa takes place in Nongoma, a royal kraal of the Zulu king.